android/architecture-components-samples/README.md

 ### Samples

-* **[BasicSample](https://github.com/googlesamples/android-architecture-components/blob/master/BasicSample)** - Shows how to persist data using a SQLite database and Room.
+* **[BasicSample](https://github.com/googlesamples/android-architecture-components/blob/master/BasicSample)** - Shows how to persist data using an SQLite database and Room.
 Also uses ViewModels and LiveData.

 * **[PersistenceContentProviderSample](https://github.com/googlesamples/android-architecture-components/blob/master/PersistenceContentProviderSample)** - Shows how to expose data via a Content Provider using Room.